Fernando Poe Jr.: Film career

 Poe dropped out of college to work in the Philippine film industry as a messenger boy, and was given acting roles in subsequent years.
 Starting as a stuntman for Everlasting Pictures, he was given a starring role in the film Anak ni Palaris (Son of Palaris) at the age of 14.
-The film was not a big hit.
+The film, however, was not a big hit.
 In 1956, the film Lo' Waist Gang made him popular, and the film was such a hit that low-waist pants became a fad.

 Also known as 'FPJ' from his initials, Poe acted in a number of films which depicted him as the champion of the poor and downtrodden.
 He also directed films under the pseudonyms D'Lanor and Ronwaldo Reyes.
 Reyes originated from the surname of his paternal grandmother, Martha.

 He established FPJ Productions in 1961 and later organized other film companies.
 In 1963, he testified against criminal gangs, known as the Big Four, who extorted money from the film industry.
 In 1965, he shared the lead in The Ravagers (in the Philippines this is titled Only the Brave Know Hell), a film depicting the United States and the Philippines working together against Japanese war time occupation.
 The film is considered one of the most influential Filipino films.

 Poe won the most best actor awards at the FAMAS.
 Among the films that received awards were Mga Alabok sa Lupa (1967), Asedillo (1971), Durugin si Totoy Bato (1979), Umpisahan Mo, Tatapusin Ko (1983), and Muslim .357 (1986).

 Poe was one of the highest paid film actors in the Philippines in the 1980s (alongside Dolphy and Vilma Santos), with his salary reaching over one million pesos per film.
 In 1988, Poe partnered with San Miguel Corporation in a near ₱27 million promotional deal for San Miguel Beer, his first endorsement of a product in his entire film career, with the first television commercial airing on January 20.

+In mid-1993, Poe was then set to star in a film produced by Viva Films and directed by Pablo Santiago titled Tulak ng Bibig, Kabig ng Dibdib, with Alice Dixson cast as the female lead, though it did not come to fruition.

 Among his roles were Flavio in the Ang Panday fantasy series, Kahit Konting Pagtingin, Dito sa Pitong Gatang and Aguila.
 His last film, Pakners, also stars 9-ball billiards champion Efren "Bata" Reyes.

 Political career

 2004 Presidential bid

-Fernando Poe Jr., was the Koalisyon ng Nagkakaisang Pilipino (KNP)'s candidate for the 2004 presidential election.
+Fernando Poe Jr. was the Koalisyon ng Nagkakaisang Pilipino (KNP)'s candidate for the 2004 presidential election.
 He accepted nomination in December 2003 and was to be the opposition candidate in the Philippines' 2004 presidential election.